hmziqrs/ruxlog-backend/docs/improved-limiter.md

 ## ErrorResponse and Headers

-- Minimal change (Option A): keep `ErrorResponse` shape as-is and include `retryAfter` in `context`.
-Controller may set `Retry-After` header explicitly.
-- Clean change (Option B): add `retry_after: Option<u64>` to `ErrorResponse` and set the `Retry-After` header in `IntoResponse` when present.
-Also mirror to `context` for clients.
+- Adopted: add `retry_after: Option<u64>` to `ErrorResponse` and automatically set the `Retry-After` header in `ErrorResponse`'s `IntoResponse` when present.
-- Recommended: Option B for consistency across endpoints.
+- Also mirror `retry_after` to `context.retryAfter` for clients that rely on the JSON field.
+- Use existing `ErrorCode` values from `src/error/codes.rs`:
+  - Prefer `ErrorCode::TooManyAttempts` for auth/verification flows (maps to 429).
+  - Prefer `ErrorCode::RateLimited` for generic rate-limits outside auth.

 ## Controller Integration Example (`src/modules/email_verification_v1/controller.rs`)

 - Keep call site intact using the wrapper (`abuse_limiter::limiter(...)`).
-- When blocked, the returned `ErrorResponse` includes a message like:
+- When blocked, the returned `ErrorResponse` includes:
+  - `code = ErrorCode::TooManyAttempts`, `status = 429`
-  - "Too many attempts for verification code.
+  - Message like: "Too many attempts for verification code.
 Try again in X seconds."
+  - `retry_after = Some(X)` so the `Retry-After: X` header is automatically added.
-  - `context.retryAfter = X`
+  - `context.retryAfter = X` mirrored for clients reading JSON only.
-  - Optionally set `Retry-After` header (either via `IntoResponse` or at controller level if using Option A).

 ## Logging and Metrics